 3. Receiving of Measuring Instruments

-Since we already have the master list, we can notify the owner and wait for them to submit the instruments or go to them, its up to the agreement.
+Since we already have the master list, we can notify the owner and wait for them to submit the instruments or go to them, it is up to the agreement.
 During this time, just make sure that all instruments that are due for calibration will be collected.

 If the organization is small and only one or two persons is handling the instruments or UUC, this is no longer a problem to think but be sure to have complete monitoring of all the instruments under you.